Home Compare 8TRA.DE vs VALMT.HE

 Traton vs Valmet Oyj: Which Stock Looks Stronger in 2026?

 Valmet Oyj holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Traton SE still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Traton SE does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is currently leaning toward Traton SE, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Valmet Oyj, but the market is not currently confirming it.

 The clearest separation starts in profitability, but growth adds another real layer to the result.
-Valmet Oyj leads by 15 points on the overall comparison score.
+The overall score gap is 16 points in favour of Valmet Oyj.

 Trajectory Similarity